-If you like to compose images via your viewfinder rather than your Live View screen you’ll find that in a full frame camera your scenes will appear much brighter in the viewfinder of a full-frame DSLR than an APS-C DSLR’s.
-That’s because a full-frame camera simply uses a larger mirror than its crop-sensor contemporaries.
+If you like to compose images in a viewfinder rather than on a Live View screen, you’ll find that scenes tend to be brighter in the viewfinder of a full-frame DSLR than an APS-C DSLR’s.
+That’s because a full-frame camera uses a larger mirror than its crop-sensor contemporaries.

 Full frame vs APS-C: Body size

-While you get more dynamic range, cleaner images at higher ISO settings and better resolution with full frame, the flip side is that you’re also getting a much larger camera body.
-For someone like me who shoots a lot of street photography and on-the-go, this is a deal-breaker.
+While you tend to get more dynamic range, cleaner images at higher ISO settings and better resolution with full frame cameras, the flip side is that you’re also getting a much larger camera body.
+For someone who shoots a lot of street photography and on-the-go, this may be a deal-breaker.

-For this reason I prefer a smaller camera body like my Fuji X-Pro1, which still offers a high-quality sensor.
+This may make a smaller camera body like the Fujifilm X-T3, which still offers a high-quality sensor, more desirable.
 That said, you can now get a full-frame sensor in smaller system camera bodies, such as Sony’s A7 range.
 So increasingly, body size is ceasing to be a limitation.

-If you switch to a full-frame camera, no doubt one of the first things you will notice is a change in how your depth of field appears in your images.
-In other words, your out-of-focus areas will become more obvious.
+If you switch to a full-frame camera, no doubt one of the first things you will notice is a change the depth of field in your images.
+In other words, out-of-focus areas will become more blurred.

 For instance, if you mount a nifty fifty (50mm lens) on your new full-frame camera and shoot a landscape scene, you’d need a 35mm lens on an APS-C camera to capture the same angle of view.
 And the 35mm lens will give you much more depth of field because of its shorter focal length.

-Full-frame lenses can be costly (way more than your camera), but they never go obsolete.
-But even if you’re still saving to buy that expensive full-frame Nikon lens, you can still use your crop-factor lenses on a full-frame camera.
+Full-frame lenses can be costly (way more than your camera), but they rarely go obsolete.

+In some cases, you can’t use APS-C lenses on a full-frame camera.
 But Nikon and Sony are a bit more helpful in that respect.
-Nikon full-frame (FX) DSLRs and Sony A7-series cameras can automatically restrict the sensor area to an APS-C-size rectangle in the middle of the frame and you won’t get the benefit of your full-frame camera’s resolution, but the lenses will work just fine.
+Nikon full-frame (FX) DSLRs and Sony A7-series cameras can automatically restrict the sensor area to an APS-C-size rectangle in the middle of the frame.
+You won’t get the benefit of your full-frame camera’s resolution, but the lenses will work just fine.

 Canon EF-S (APS-C format) lenses, however, extend further into the body of the camera than do EF lenses.
 This can potentially damage your mirror assembly, so they can’t be mounted.

-What’s more, you’ll find that full-frame lenses will give you a truer focal length when mounted on a full-frame camera.
-A wide-angle lens will deliver that wide angle without any clumsy math to determine the effective focal length.
+Full-frame lenses give you their true focal length when mounted on a full-frame camera.
+This means wide-angle lens delivers that wide angle without any clumsy maths to determine the effective focal length.

 It stands to reason that if you are shooting higher resolution images, your file sizes are going to be larger in turn – that’s true whether you shoot with a full-frame or cropped sensor camera.
 With this in mind, an upgrade to full frame may require investment in bigger capacity – and more expensive – memory cards.